phetsims/phet-info/doc/typescript-conventions.md

 ```
 Since the `computeHabitat` method doesn't call `bark`, it may be rewritten to accept `computeHabitat( animal: Animal )`.

-However, something that has to be PhET-iO instrumented should use `Property` instead of `IProperty` even if the additional
+However, something that has to be PhET-iO instrumented should use `Property` instead of `TProperty` even if the additional
 `Property` methods are not exercised.
 This will help clients know that it must be a fully-instrumentable axon Property.

 ### Prefer TReadOnlyProperty to DerivedProperty for type annotations.